gotree94/turtlebot3/eng/06-03_navigation_simulation.md

 ### 6.3.3 Estimate Initial Pose

-**Initial Pose Estimation** must be performed before running Navigation as this process initializes the AMCL parameters that are critical for accurate Navigation.
-TurtleBot3 has to be correctly located on the map with the LDS sensor data that neatly overlaps the displayed map.
+**Initial Pose Estimation** must be performed before running Navigation as this process initializes the AMCL parameters that are critical for correct Navigation.
+TurtleBot3 has to be correctly located on the map with LDS sensor data that neatly overlaps the displayed map.

 1. Click the `2D Pose Estimate` button in the RViz2 menu.